Egyptian diaspora

-Egyptian diaspora consists of citizens of Egypt abroad sharing a common culture and Egyptian Arabic language.
+The Egyptian diaspora consists of citizens of Egypt abroad sharing a common culture and Egyptian Arabic dialects.
 The phenomenon of Egyptians emigrating from Egypt was rare until Gamal Abdel Nasser came to power after overthrowing the monarchy in 1952.
 Before then, Cleland's 1936 declaration remained valid, that "Egyptians have the reputation of preferring their own soil.
 Few ever leave except to study or travel; and they always return...
 Egyptians do not emigrate".

 Under Nasser, thousands of Egyptian professionals were dispatched across Africa and North America under Egypt's secondment policy, aiming to support host countries' development but to also support the Egyptian regime's foreign policy aims.
 At the same time, Egypt also experienced an outflow of Egyptian Jews, and large numbers of Egyptian Copts.